CWhite2127/Employee-Database/README.md

 # Employee-Database

 **# Description**
-For this project I was tasked with writing an SVG generator that takes user inputs and then generates an SVG element that also passes Jest Testing
+For this project I was tasked with creating an employee database that can be dynamically updated from the command line

 **# User Story**
 AS A business owner